The Xometry app works best with JavaScript enabled!

 The mechanism for the screw, which is moved by the hydraulic motor, coupled with the cylinder that propels the screw forward, makes up a complex mechanism that requires exacting hydraulic seals during the injection and packing process of the mold.
 However, improvements in modern seal technology produce leak-free hydraulic machines suitable for molding plastic products that can even be used in the medical and food industries.

-How Does the Process of Injection Molding Work?
+How Injection Molding Works

 The injection molding process works by adding plastic pellets or metal powder to the injection molding machine’s hopper.
 Next, the hopper pours the plastic into the barrel, where it is heated into a liquid form.
 The molten plastic or metal enters the mold from the barrel through the nozzle.